-Through backtesting you can painlessly determine whether or not a strategy is for you without losing any money in the process.
+Through backtesting trading strategies you can painlessly determine whether or not a strategy is for you without losing any money in the process.
 Okay, maybe it won’t be painless, but it won’t cost you anything.

 If you test a strategy over 200 trades and it returned 120% but at one point the account balance drew down 30%, then you may not want to trade it.

 But someone else who is more aggressive might love a strategy like that and have no trouble trading it.